hhovhann/photostudio-service/README.md

 - Test coverage
 - DB rider integration for tests
 - OpenAPI/Swagger integration for API specification
-- Current software support basic authentication with username:passowrd {admin:admin} which can be extended in the future versions.
+- Current software support basic authentication, which can be extended in the future versions.